lebedov/scikit-cuda/docs/source/install.rst

 -------------------------

-``scikits.cuda`` searches for CUDA libraries in the system library search path.
+``scikits.cuda`` searches for CUDA libraries in the system library search path when imported.
 You may have to modify this path (e.g., by adding the path to the CUDA libraries to /etc/ld.so.conf or to the LD_LIBRARY_PATH environmental variable on Linux) if the libraries are not being found.